mab2zq/updated_instructions/Basic-instructions.md

 I usually connect to rivanna by [connecting to the UVA VPN](https://in.virginia.edu/vpn) and then using ssh in a terminal.

-Throughout these instructions I will refer to `/nv/vol141/phys_nrf/YourName` as _your `/nv` directory_.
+Throughout these instructions I will refer to `/home/YourName` as your home directory.

 ```
 ssh username@rivanna.hpc.virginia.edu
-cd /nv/vol141/phys_nrf/YourDirectory
+cd /home/YourName
 git clone https://github.com/johnmatter/sbrt_radiomics
 ```

-For Windows computers connecting to rivanna is more difficult.
+For Windows computers connecting to Rivanna is more difficult.
+Either you need to someone obtain or mimic Linux or use a ssh client.
 Some of the options are:

--Disk partition with a Linux Operating system
+-A disk partition with a Linux Operating system

 -Linux Subsystem for Windows